zenml-io/zenml/README.md

 Learn more on importing/exporting stacks [here](https://docs.zenml.io/collaborate/stack-export-import).

 The [ZenML Profiles](https://docs.zenml.io/collaborate/zenml-store) offer an easy way to manage and switch between your stacks.
-All your stacks, components and other classes of ZenML objects can be stored in a central location and shared across multiple users, teams and automated systems such as CI/CD processes.
+All your stacks, components, and other classes of ZenML objects can be stored in a central location and shared across multiple users, teams, and automated systems such as CI/CD processes.

 With the [ZenServer](https://docs.zenml.io/collaborate/zenml-server)
-you can deploy ZenML as a centralized service and connect entire teams and organizations to an easy to manage collaboration platform that provides a unified view on the MLOps processes, tools and technologies that support your entire AI/ML project lifecycle.
+you can deploy ZenML as a centralized service and connect entire teams and organizations to an easy-to-manage collaboration platform that provides a unified view of the MLOps processes, tools, and technologies that support your entire AI/ML project lifecycle.

 Read more about using ZenML for collboration [here](https://docs.zenml.io/collaborate/collaborate-with-zenml).